How Many Neutrons Are In Lithium

 Comprehensive Overview

 To calculate the number of neutrons in an atom, we use the mass number.
 The mass number is the total number of protons and neutrons in the nucleus.
 It's usually written as a superscript to the left of the element symbol.
-For example, lithium can exist as lithium-6 (⁶Li) or lithium-7 (⁷Li).
+As an example, lithium can exist as lithium-6 (⁶Li) or lithium-7 (⁷Li).
 Lithium-6 has a mass number of 6, while lithium-7 has a mass number of 7.

 Understanding the isotopic composition of elements is vital in various scientific fields.
-In nuclear chemistry, isotopes are used in dating techniques, medical imaging, and nuclear energy production.
+Still, in nuclear chemistry, isotopes are used in dating techniques, medical imaging, and nuclear energy production.
 In geology, isotopic ratios can reveal the origins and ages of rocks and minerals.
 In medicine, radioactive isotopes are used in diagnostic imaging and cancer treatment.
 The slight differences in mass between isotopes can also lead to subtle variations in their chemical and physical properties, which are exploited in various applications.

 Trends and Latest Developments